First, you realize that you need a couple of developers. Or maybe a whole team, for your software development.

 The type of offshore development highly depends on your project needs.
-If your team is having trouble in solving a couple of tasks, then outstaffing should be your choice.
-When planning to build your project from scratch or rebuild an already existing platform, then software outsourcing is your best choice.
+Does your team is having trouble solving a couple of tasks?
+Then outstaffing should be your choice.
+Planning to build your project from scratch or rebuild an already existing platform?
+Then software outsourcing is your best choice.

 The task scope highly correlates with the type of problem you want to solve.
-So, if the lists of tasks go on and on, and it becomes clear it’s not a one-person job, then software outsourcing would be better – timewise.
-Whether you want to hire a person to simply support your project, meaning you only assign the tasks one by one, then outstaffing is what you should be looking for.
+So, if the lists of tasks go on and on, and it becomes clear it’s not a one-person job, then software outsourcing would be better.
+And timewise.
+Whether you want to hire a person to simply support your project, meaning you only assign the tasks one by one.
+Then outstaffing is what you should be looking for.

 There is a big misconception going around about offshoring.
 A lot of people believe that offshoring is only for short-term tasks.
 Well, that’s obviously not true.

 The truth is that a remote developer or a team can start working on the project almost right away.
 Meanwhile, software outsourcing will require additional preparation.

 Outstaffing involves fewer people and, therefore, fewer costs.

 With all that having been said, the report of the National Outsourcing Association states that respondents progress more quickly with offshoring.